wolfy-42/simu-documentation/documentation/05_User_Guide.md

 Alternatively, as seen above, it is also possible not to use the SIMU shell.
 In this case the user interface lacks history and it is not convenient for use and for that reason it is shown here for completeness, but it is not recommended to be used for not being user friendly.

-There are several parameters that can be passed in CLI mode:

-TODO:

-* PRAM = 1 or 0 - vendor TCL can be disabled or enabled if supported by the vendor
-*
+TODO: add examples with parameters passing

-### 5.3.2 Test-case simulation - using simulator vendor TCL interpreter
+### 5.3.2 Test-case simulation - using simulator vendor TCL interpreter (SVTCLI)

 **(from Linux bash or simulator GUI)**